EtiTheSpirit/BNKReplacer/README.md

 ## Step 2: Write a list of IDs in the text document.
 These IDs should be the IDs of files within the BNK file you're going to modify.

-**Use a tool like No Man's Audio Suite to get ahold of these IDS!** https://github.com/monkeyman192/No-Man-s-Audio-Suite
+**Use a tool like No Man's Audio Suite to get ahold of these IDs!** https://github.com/monkeyman192/No-Man-s-Audio-Suite

 **To create WEM files, use Wwise's tools!
 Here's a great video tutorial: https://www.youtube.com/watch?v=39Oeb4GvxEc**